kowusu01/TransformedDatasets/README.md

-# Clean, Transformed Machine Learning Datasets
+# Clean and Transformed Machine Learning Datasets
  repo for cleaned datasets ready to be used in an analysis